2020s European rearmament: Italy

+The Italian government announced a major expansion of military infrastructure in 2025, with a stated objective of hitting 3.5% of GDP in defence spending by 2035.
+It approved the construction of the Strait of Messina Bridge, a suspension bridge between mainland Italy and the island of Sicily.
+The bridge would serve as a strategic gateway to "key Italian and U.S. military bases".

 Latvia

 In 2014, only 0.94% of Latvia's GDP was allocated to defence spending.
-On 19 February 2025, Latvian defense minister Andris Sprūds and Latvian prime minister Evika Siliņa stated that Latvia would assign at least 4% of the country's GDP to defence in 2026, with the intention of raising it to 5% over time.
+On 19 February 2025, Latvian defence minister Andris Sprūds and Latvian prime minister Evika Siliņa stated that Latvia would assign at least 4% of the country's GDP to defence in 2026, with the intention of raising it to 5% over time.

 Lithuania

+Lithuanian 1st Division was restored in 2025.
+The country has significantly increased its defence spending in 2024–2026.

 Between 2010 and 2014, Lithuanian military spending declined to less than 1% of national GDP, and the country abolished conscription from 2008 to 2015, leading to increased dependence on NATO.
-The Russian invasion of Ukraine's close proximity to the Baltic states led to the country increasing its defence spending to 2.8% of national GDP in 2024, while simultaneously developing new domestic production and maintenance capabilities to reduce supply chain vulnerabilities.
+Close proximity of the Russo-Ukrainian war to the Baltic states led to the country increasing its defence spending to 2.8% of national GDP in 2024, while simultaneously developing new domestic production and maintenance capabilities to reduce supply chain vulnerabilities.

 In June 2024, Lithuania signed a landmark $200 million investment agreement with German arms manufacturer Rheinmetall to establish an ammunition production facility.
-The plant, designated as a project of "state importance," received expedited administrative procedures and was designed to produce NATO-standard 155mm artillery shells.
+The plant, designated as a project of "state importance", received expedited administrative procedures and was designed to produce NATO-standard 155mm artillery shells.
 Production was scheduled to commence by late 2025.

+Since the Russian invasion of Ukraine in 2022, Lithuania acquired or ordered significant quantities of modern military equipment, including new tanks, infantry fighting vehicles, artillery and air defense systems.
+In 2026, NATO estimated that Lithuania was spending 5.33% of national GDP on defence – the highest percentage in the NATO alliance.